Light-Wizzard/Trinary-Energy/README.md

 # Trinary-Energy

-This is a project to build a working self-prepetuating device that can generate electricity.
+This is a project to build a working self-perpetuating device that can generate electricity.

 It has two parts, the self-perpetuating, and the generator.

 Energy scavaging is another part of this project, this will use Crystals, to scavenge vibrations and heat, and turn them into electricity, which will be used to enhance the cooling and control vibrations.

+I will be storing [Blender](https://www.blender.org/) files, images, and other formats to show schematics.

 Table of Content